The 7 societal factors that influence the health and safety standards of an organisation

 Equality from societal expectations.

-Societal expectations can influence Health and safety standards.
+Societal expectations can influence health and safety standards.
 The way society views equality for everyone influences health and safety standards.

 READ ALSO: